KobiBhattacharyya/CS2-Projects/README.md

 File to Run: Name of file to execute<br />

 Autocomplete<br />
-Creates a trie (created from scratch) and populates it with words from given text files.
+Creates a trie and populates it with words from given text files.
 The program then asks for a fragment of a word and returns all words containing that fragment.<br />
 Trie<br />
 AutoComplete.java<br />